UzVPD/UzVPD/README.md

   - Developing a **Language Server** from scratch, providing real-time code intelligence such as conditional auto-completion using **TypeScript** and **Node.js**.

 - 🌱 **Education:**
-  - 🎓 Master of Computer Science (Westsächsischen Hochschule Zwickau) | *Oct 2021 - Oct 2024*
+  - 🎓 Master of Computer Science (Westsächsischen Hochschule Zwickau) | *Oct 2021 - Jan 2025*
   - 🎓 Bachelor of Software Engineering (American University of Central Asia) | *Sep 2016 - May 2020*

 - 💼 **Past Projects:**